surfscape/celer/README.md

 - Optimization - contain sub-modules related to energy & battery, memory, sensors, and more
 - Maintenance - general repair tools for Windows, network testing utilities, and more
 - Privacy & Security - general information of the system's privacy and security levels
-- Advanced - more tools that are either complex or do not fit on any other module

 ## Installation